In the City of Mandurah, most resident workers in Wholesale Trade are under 45 years old.

 |City of Mandurah - Wholesale Trade||2016||2011||Change|

-Analysis of the resident workers (Wholesale Trade) age structure of the City of Mandurah in 2016 compared to Western Australia shows that there was a higher proportion of people in the younger age groups (15 to 44 years) as well as a higher proportion of people in the older age groups (45 years and over).
+Analysis of the resident workers (Wholesale Trade) age structure of the City of Mandurah in 2016 compared to Western Australia shows that there was a lower proportion of persons in the younger age groups (15 to 44 years) as well as a higher proportion of persons in the older age groups (45 years and over).

-The major differences between the resident workers (Wholesale Trade) age structure of the City of Mandurah and Western Australia were:
+The major difference between the resident workers age structure of the City of Mandurah and Western Australia is:

-- A larger percentage of resident workers (Wholesale Trade) aged 65 years and over (7.5% compared to 4.3%)
+- A larger percentage of resident workers aged 65 years and over (7.5% compared to 4.3%)

-The largest changes in the resident workers (Wholesale Trade) age structure in the City of Mandurah between 2011 and 2016 were in the age groups:
+The largest changes in the resident workers age structure in the City of Mandurah between 2011 and 2016 were in the age groups: